nuestraciencia/nuestraciencia.github.io/README.md

 ## ✨ Stay Connected

-For more about the program, visit [Our Science.
-Nuestra Ciencia.](https://cosam.calpoly.edu/research-magazine/2024/nuestra-ciencia).
+To learn more about the program, visit [Our Website](http://nuestraciencia.org/) or view our latest article in the Cal Poly **Bailey College of Science and Math** research magazine [Our Science, Nuestra Ciencia](https://cosam.calpoly.edu/research-magazine/2024/nuestra-ciencia).
-Or follow along on [Instagram](https://instagram.com/nuestra.ciencia).
+You can also follow along on [Instagram](https://instagram.com/nuestra.ciencia).

 ---